Little dark truffley cookies. Really?! I think I have died and gone to heaven!

 - 1½ teaspoons vanilla extract

-- ½ cup gluten free oat flour (or any mixture of millet or brown rice)
+- ½ cup gluten free oat flour (or any whole grain gluten free flour)

 - ½ cup tapioca flour

 - 1 teaspoon guar gum or 1 tablespoon gelatin

 - ¼ teaspoon grain free baking powder